 1.3: Investigate ways of better communicating complex messages to farmers and propose approaches for more innovative decision support.

-Led by the University of Exeter, this Defra commissioned project will develop approaches to understand the actions that are needed at landscape scales to deliver ecosystem services, productive and profitable farming businesses and biodiversity.
-This entails understanding:
+Led by the University of Exeter, this Defra commissioned project developed approaches to understand the actions that are needed at landscape scales to deliver ecosystem services, productive and profitable farming businesses and biodiversity.
+This entailed understanding:

 a) Geographical variation in land capability (for food production and opportunities for other ecosystem services) and environmental risks, and